This website is best viewed in a browser that supports web standards.

 When I came to Northwest, I knew I would be pursuing a degree in English, but what I didn't know is that I wouldn't be alone in doing so.
 I wasn't aware that an entire faculty would be working just as hard right alongside me to help me reach my goals.
 The resources, availability, feedback, and general knowledge of the English Department staff are a big reason why I've excelled in my classes.
 Not only are the instructors in the classroom teaching the courses, but they are advisors for numerous organizations, like Sigma Tau Delta, or editors for GreenTower.
 The opportunities available for English majors are immense, and I've been lucky enough to broaden my knowledge and apply what I've learned in my coursework in Sigma Tau Delta and interning at The Laurel Review with GreenTower Press.

-The Department of English and Modern Languages was the place I turned to after I realized that my education was not forcing me to ask the questions that really mattered to me.
+The Department of Language, Literature and Writing was the place I turned to after I realized that my education was not forcing me to ask the questions that really mattered to me.
 Questions of identity, of cultural context, of what responsibilities come with our status as rational agents: these are the matters that students and professors in the department take up with energy and enthusiasm.
 And I emphasize the word “questions.”
 For the most attractive thing about this department, aside from the unforgettable people that I have met in it, is that it never once offered to give the answers.
 Rather, it helped me, as a student, to learn something very important: it is not the answers we give that define us, but the questions that we ask.
 Whether one is entering into a discussion with Virginia Woolf and Emerson, or seeking to understand another culture through a foreign tongue, in this department one will find a deep and rich discourse that is always pushing inquiry further than one thought it could be taken.
 Michael graduated from Northwest in 2014.